fandm-college/rcs.github.io/access/02_scp.md

 # SCP

 SCP stands for secure copy and is the command used to copy files between your personal computer and the research server you are using
 (inclding the cluster).
-That is, all commands and examples assume you are on your personal computer and not on the research server.
+That is, **all commands and examples assume you are on your personal computer and not on the research server**.

 This tutorial also assumes you have some familiarity with Linux directory structure [See our tutorial here](../linux/02_00_directory_intro.md).
 Both Mac OS X and Windows employ a tree-like directory structure similar to Linux, so the same basic ideas apply on these operating systems with the caveat that